The French Tarot game - SHOGIX.NET

 19 10Carreau 6Pique .1Coeur

-EAST could repair his errors by giving the lead to his partner with the 9club so that WEST can cashes his DSpade, on which he could discard one of its damned Diamond.
-Unfortunately, he decided to cash the top club...
+East could partially repair his earlier discard errors by giving the lead to his partner’s 9club, allowing WEST to cashes his DSpade, on which he could get rid one of its cursed Diamond.
+Unfortunately, he choose instead to cash the top club…

 Trick 20 to 24